11 March 2025

 Stringent regulation can also lead to approval bloat.
 Copy will often need to be approved by compliance teams, including risk and legal, meaning that the approvals process takes significantly longer than it does at non-regulated businesses.
 There will undoubtedly be instances where approval bottlenecks are unavoidable, there are a few steps that businesses can take to improve their approval process, and therefore, deliver the best copy to its users.

 There are a few ways that you can categorise, or label, your content before submitting it for approval.
 If your business uses project management technology, such as Jira or Monday.com, you can create ‘high risk’ and ‘low risk’ labels so that compliance teams can easily spot the content that urgently needs their attention.
-If your business doesn’t use any of these technologies, you can adopt a manual approach, which could be as simple as flagging emails with ‘high importance’ to signify that it’s ‘high risk’.
+If your business doesn’t use any of these technologies, you can adopt a manual approach, which could be as simple as colour-coding sections of copy in documents.

-Creating clear communication channels between the content and compliance teams is a great solution for this.
+Creating clear communication channels between the content and compliance teams is a great solution for this, particularly when aligned with our content strategy services.
 Achieve this by setting up team huddles where key members from both teams meet weekly to discuss upcoming content for approval.
 Opening up communication will weed out potential problems early on, which will save time in the content creation process.
 Collaboration is extremely important, particularly where UX copy is concerned, so having more discussions around new copy will undoubtedly improve the overall quality of your business’ content.

 So, you’ve created a bit of copy and it’s been signed off by the compliance teams.
 Great!
 Now that you know it’s risk-free, you can use this copy wherever necessary across your business’ products, right?
 Wrong.

 This absolutely doesn’t mean carving out chunks of copy that can be pasted across your entire website.
 But it does mean that certain copy should be standardised so it doesn’t need to go through approvals multiple times.
 ‘Terms of conditions’ copy is the most common example of this.
 See also key brand language phrases and slogans, declarations and website footers.
-Keeping templates of these types of copy, in the same way that you do brand colours and logos, reduces the time spent on approvals.
+Keeping templates of these types of copy, or creating a copy or writing system, reduces the time spent on approvals.

 One resource that isn’t appreciated enough is experience.
 In a lot of cases, similar pieces of copy will go through the approvals process and the same issues will be addressed repeatedly, particularly if there are multiple people creating UX copy within a business.
 Creating a central document of key legal constraints, such as words and phrases that the business can’t use, can save a lot of time on both the content and compliance side.
 This can also then be used as a helpful resource to train new content professionals that join the company.